How to Screen a Rental Applicant Who Doesn't Provide an SSN

 • Call Their Employer – Many immigrants will have valid employment here in the U.S., even if they don’t have their SSN yet.
 Have the applicant sign a release and then call the company to talk to their boss or with HR.

-• Check Bank Statements – This helps you see how much is going in and going out currently.
+• Check Bank Statements – This helps you see how much is coming in and going out currently.
 On rare occasions, the applicant may have plenty of money in the bank but no job.
 They could be retired, have received an inheritance, or be the beneficiary of a large settlement.
-In these cases, you can see if they have a hefty balance in their account and be confident they can make the payments.
+You can see if they have a hefty balance in their account and be confident they can make the payments.

 Verify Job History Without a Social Security Number

-As with their income, the best thing to do here is to have the applicant list their job history on the application itself and then verify with the employer.
+As for income, the best thing to do here is to have the applicant list their job history on the application and verify with the employer.
 At no point in this process should an SSN be required.

 Ideally, you’ll be able to see that they have a stable career, with no large gaps in employment or frequent job hopping.
 Furthermore, landlords can look for a history of escalating responsibility or salary.